 When it comes to real estate and property; location matters as much as, if not more than, the actual details of the house.
-Factors outside of the house that affect it’s value are known as “external obsolescence.”
-While you can’t control many of these factors, it’s important to know how they affect your home value.
+Factors outside of your control that affect a home’s value are known as “external obsolescence.”

 Convenience is a major factor when people are looking to buy.
 If your home is in a neighborhood with lots of amenities, such as a park, community pool and nearby supermarket, it will be more appealing, and worth more, to buyers, compared to a house that’s in a more remote or less-settled area.

 5. Employment Opportunities